-Gut health has been a hot topic lately and probiotics are a great way to ensure your gut stays healthy.
+Probiotic Foods are important for a get lean program because of their benefit to gut health.
+This has been a hot topic lately and probiotics are a great way to ensure your gut stays healthy.
 You can get the benefits of probiotics by consuming the right foods and don’t need to resort to taking supplements that are often heavily processed and unnatural.
 At Mission Lean, we are all about getting your nutrition from your food and not falling for any marketing gimmicks or diet fads.
 Hippocrates said let food be your medicine and your medicine be your food.
 So let’s talk about what foods will help the health of your gut.
 There are tons of probiotic foods that are so good for you and taste delicious as well.

 As for how often you can eat probiotics, you can eat probiotic foods every day.
 It’s important to vary up the types of foods you’re eating for your general digestive health so if you eat kimchi one day, try some pickles on the side the next day.
 The variety keeps things interesting and provides lots of the different healthy bacterias that you need.

-Now what about prebiotics?
 They sound so similar!
 Prebiotic foods support probiotic foods and work together to create a healthy environment in your gut.
 Again, it’s important to eat all types of foods (as long as they’re whole and unprocessed) and consuming both probiotics and probiotics should help you feel healthier overall.